 Before your surgery, you and your doctor will meet to discuss your treatment plan, review the risks and benefits of DBS, and what you should expect during and after your surgery.
 A few days before your surgery is scheduled, your doctor will create high-resolution imaging and maps of your brain to help assist with the surgery and guide the placement of the electrodes.

 During your surgery, you may be placed under light sedation, but you won’t be asleep.
 This is necessary to perform a stimulation test to ensure proper placement of the electrodes.
-The DBS device is comprised of two components — electrodes consisting of very thin wires which are permanently implanted into the target area of the brain and an implanted pulse generator (similar to a pacemaker) which is placed beneath the collarbone.
+The DBS device is comprised of two components — electrodes consisting of very thin wires which are permanently implanted into the target area of the brain and an implanted pulse generator (similar to a pacemaker) which is placed beneath the skin of the abdomen.
 The pulse generator delivers electrical stimulation to targeted areas of the brain in an effort to block the abnormal nerve signals that cause movement disorders related to Parkinson’s Disease.

 Once the target areas are located, your doctor will confirm the proper location of the electrodes and the stimulation strength by asking you to perform different functions, such as raising your arm or leg or moving your fingers or wrist.
 After the precise locations are identified, the electrodes will be permanently implanted.
 Most patients can expect the entire procedure to take four to six hours.